Mat0u5/LifeSeries-docs/docs/seasons/simple-life.md

-# Real Life
+# Simple Life

 ## Overview

-Real Life is the first **april fools** season of the Life Series.
+Simple Life is the second **april fools** season of the Life Series.

-It is a simple season with no special mechanics - each player has 3 lives, and when they run out of lives, they are eliminated from the game.
+Simple Life is played on a superflat world, where custom Wandering Traders spawn that sell resources for dirt.

 ## Rules
 All players are given 3 lives at the beginning of the first session.